Under water: how the Bank of England threw markets a lifeline

 Investor confidence has been shaken, not just in Britain.

-"The situation in England is quite serious because 30% of mortgages are heading toward variable rates," said billionaire investor Stanley Druckenmiller.
+"The situation in England is quite serious because 30 percent of mortgages are heading toward variable rates," said billionaire investor Stanley Druckenmiller.

-"What you don't do is go and take taxpayer money and buy bonds at 4%," said Druckenmiller.
+"What you don't do is go and take taxpayer money and buy bonds at 4 percent," said Druckenmiller.
 "This is creating long-term problems down the road."

 Standard & Poor's cut the outlook for its AA credit rating for British sovereign debt on Friday to "negative" from "stable", saying Truss's tax cut plans would cause debt to keep rising.